Hepatitis B is a viral infection that causes inflammation of the liver (hepatitis).

-Vaccination is a safe and effective way of preventing the spread of hepatitis B. Since 1985 the hepatitis B vaccine has been part of the national immunisation schedule, and in 1988 New Zealand was one of the first countries to introduce universal infant hepatitis B immunisation.
+Vaccination is a safe and effective way of preventing the spread of hepatitis B. Since 1985, the hepatitis B vaccine has been part of the national immunisation schedule.
+In 1988, New Zealand was one of the first countries to introduce universal infant hepatitis B immunisation.

-In children and adolescents who didn't receive the hepatitis B vaccine in the first year of life, the full three-dose course is recommended.
+In children and adolescents who did not receive the hepatitis B vaccine in the first year of life, the full three-dose course is recommended.